AnderStudio/emotional-mario-a-games-analytics-challenge/README.md

-# Emotional Mario AGames Analytics Challenge
+# Emotional Mario A Games Analytics Challenge
 Final project of "Introduction to Multimedia" course at National Tsing Hua University